L'Imam Seydi

-L´Imam Seydi (born 31 August 1985 in Paris) is a French-Senegalese football forward.
+L´Imam Seydi (born 31 August 1985) is a French former footballer who played as a forward.

 Career

 In January 2016, Seydi joined Swiss Challenge League side FC Aarau on trial, before then signing an 18-month contract with Maltese club Birkirkara, on 29 January 2016.

 In August 2016, it is reported that Seydi is currently undergoing a trial in Indonesian club Persib Bandung.

 In January 2018, Seydi was loaned to Malaysia Premier League MISC-MIFA on a season-long deal.